jih189/TAMP_homerobot_Fetch/README.md

 ![](images/object_structure.png)

 In this project, we have a fake object segmentation in simulation.
-The segmented result image will be published in topic **"/head_camera/seg/image_rect_color"**, while the object's segmentation color is in the topic **"/segmented_object_list/objects"**.
+The segmentation result will be published in topic **"/head_camera/seg/image_rect_color"**, while the list of pair (segmentation color and name) is in the topic **"/segmented_object_list/objects"**.

 Moreover, to get the color of each object quickly, you can run in terminal with the following command
 ```